Go on the hunt for fabulous fungi! How many different shapes, colours and sizes can you spot?

 Fungi are always around us in nature but mostly hidden from view, underground, waiting.

-Then when the opportunity arrives with cooler temperatures and a spot of rain, they burst from the ground in a bizarre array of shapes and colours, from toadstools to puff-balls!
+Then when the opportunity arrives with cooler temperatures and a spot of rain, their fruiting bodies burst from the ground in a bizarre array of shapes and colours, from toadstools to puff-balls!
 They have some great names too, from the amethyst deceiver to deadman's fingers!

-- Find your fungi!
+- 1. Find your fungi!
 Fungi grow in lots of places but there is one condition they all need.
-It needs to be damp.
-Other hotspots for fungi include rotting tree stumps and damp soil near living trees.
-In grassy fields look out for big white blobs as that's where the puffballs grow, here you may also see the magical shape of a fairy ring.
+It needs to be damp, so you’ll often discover fungi in rotting tree stumps and damp soil near living trees.
+In grassy fields look out for big white blobs as that's where the puffballs grow; here you may also see the magical shape of a fairy ring.
 Remember not just to look at the ground when on your mushroom mission.
 Many fungi like the jelly ear fungus grow on dead branches.

-- See how many types you can find that match all the ones on our fungi bingo sheet.
+- 2. See how many types you can find that match all the ones on our fungi bingo sheet.
 You'd be super-lucky to see all types, but if you do, make sure you shout bingo!
-Remember not to touch the fungi you find.
-As well as being delicate and easily damaged, some are poisonous so stay safe and observe them carefully.
+Remember not to touch the fungi.
+As well as being delicate and easily damaged, remember, some are poisonous so stay safe and observe them carefully.
 Remember to wash your hands thoroughly afterwards or before eating.

 Completing the activity